-Coordinators: N. N.
+Coordinators: E. Hohnecker, staff

-Part of the modules: Economics, Law and Environmental Aspects in Railway Transportation
+Part of the modules:

 (p.
-158)[bauiM3S15-EBUMWELT]
+162)[bauiM3S15-EBUMWELT]

-ECTS Credits Course type Hours per week Term Instruction language Winter term 1,5 lecture de
+ECTS Credits Course type Hours per week Term Instruction language 1,5 lecture 1 Winter term de

 The assessment will consist of a oral exam (20 min) according to §4 (2), 1 of the examination regulation.
 The exam is offered each semester.
 The re-examination is offered upon prior agreement with the interested participants and not later than the next regular examination date.